 Youth Work Experience

-Clothing stipends will be distributed to those who complete all workshops.
+Clothing stipends will be distributed to those who complete all workshops and meet all requirements.
 Staff will accompany youth to purchase appropriate work clothing on a set date (TBD).
-FWC’s and CDC’s will conduct site visits and will collect time sheets every other Friday.
-This will allow staff to check in with the employers and with the participants to address any concerns either party may have.
-Family Wellness staff will also meet individually with employers, at their convenience to debrief following the end of the program.
-Grade point average of 2.0 is a requirement for participation if student is currently in High School.
-Students who are at risk for meeting grade point average requirement will meet with our teacher twice per week during the duration of the program to allow for assistance with credit course recovery.
-If a student is in credit recovery course, work hours will be restricted to Weekends only.
+FWC’s and CDC’s will conduct site visits.
+Youth must submit time sheets every other Friday.
+Staff will check in with the employers and with participants periodically to address any concerns either party may have.
+Family Wellness and Career Development Coordinators will also meet individually with employers, at their convenience, to debrief following the end of the program.

 Participants will partake in a 6-week paid summer work experience program with a maximum of 24 hours per work week totaling 144 hours at $15.00 per hour rate.
 Youth Participants will be placed in various jobs sites within our service areas (Fresno County, Madera County, Mariposa County, Monterey County, San Benito County, and San Luis Obispo County) based on their interests and locations.
 Job locations will be determined with participant’s interests in mind, job availability, as well as where they reside.
 Youth will participate in pre-employment workshops, trainings, and possible College/University tours.
 Family Wellness and Career Development Coordinators will conduct workshops with curriculum aimed to expand the outlook on careers as well as secondary and post-secondary education for Native American Youth and will create a well-rounded program covering multiple areas of importance for individual’s transitioning into or in the early stages of adulthood.